How Long Do Nicotine Cravings Last?

 Craving Management: Timing-Based Strategies

-Since we know that individual cravings last 3-5 minutes, the most effective strategies are those that help you get through those 3-5 minutes without nicotine.
+Since individual cravings last 3-5 minutes, the most effective strategies are those that help you get through those 3-5 minutes without nicotine.

 The Surfing Technique